inet-framework/inet/showcases/visualizer/canvas/routingtable/doc/index.rst

 file.
 The network for the simulation contains two :ned:`StandardHost`'s, each connected to a :ned:`Router`.
 IP addresses are assigned by the :ned:`Ipv4NetworkConfigurator` module, which also fills in the routing tables automatically.
-The visualizer module is an :ned:`IntegratedVisualizer` which contains all available visualizers as submodules.
+The visualizer module is an :ned:`IntegratedCanvasVisualizer` which contains all available visualizers as submodules.

 The configuration contains one line, which enables the visualization of